JuliaSparse/Pardiso.jl/README.md

 **Note** The BLAS library should run in a single thread for optimal performance.

-`Pardiso.jl`  has currently only been tested to work on Linux.
+`Pardiso.jl` currently only works on Linux.

 ## Basic Usage